ICMOL/AutoMod/README.md

 ## License

 A US patent has been filed for AutoMod (application number: 18142035).
 It is currently free for academic use.
-Please contact us (email: dr.chuiyin@gmail.com) if you intend to use the software tool for commercial purpose.
+Please contact us (email: dr.chuiyin@gmail.com) if you intend to use the software tool for commercial purposes.

 <br>